 During the procedure

-First, your health care provider will use ultrasound to determine your baby's gestational age and the position of the placenta.
-You'll lie on your back on an exam table and lift your shirt to expose your abdomen.
+First, your health care provider will use ultrasound to verify your baby's gestational age and the position of the placenta.
+You'll lie on your back on an exam table with your abdomen exposed.
 Your health care provider will apply a special gel to your abdomen, and then use a small device known as an ultrasound transducer to show your baby's position on a monitor.

 Next, your health care provider will use the ultrasound image as a guide and take the tissue sample from the placenta while you lie still.
 This can be done through your cervix (transcervical) or your abdominal wall (transabdominal).